sailja/self_study/Angular/README.md

 The restriction to using this is that we cannot use multi-line expressions in between the curly braces.

 ### Property Binding:
-We use property binding to make make changes to some property dynamically.
+We use property binding to make changes to some property dynamically.
 It is done using square brackets.
 For example:
 ```html
 <button type="button" name="button" class="btn btn-primary" [disabled]="allowNewServer">Add Server</button>